bshreyas13/DeepLearningLab/README.md

-# LLM Lab
+# Deep Learning Lab
-The project contains a framework for easily testing opensource-LLMs from hugging face.
+The project contains a framework for easily testing opensource-deep learning models from hugging face.
+Currenlty only supports inference ing pretrained weights or incontext-learning.
+Finetuning will be added eventually.
 You will need to clone the HF repo for any model of interest currently.

 ## Supported Models